COURSE TITLE:

 If you are looking for a refreshing change of pace, this course is for you!
 Written by psychologist, Carol Dweck, Mindset, focuses on research that shows the view you adopt for yourself profoundly affects the way you live your life.
 This has huge implications for all educators and their students.

 How can a simple belief have the power to transform thinking?
 Take this course to find out.
-With the right mindset, you can motivate kids, help raise their grades and accept more challenge.
-You will explore the concept of Fixed vs. Growth Mindsets.
+With the right mindset, you can motivate kids, help raise their grades and accept more challenges.
+You will have the opportunity to look at the differences between Fixed vs. Growth Mindsets.
 With lively You Tube videos to accompany different sections, you will be delighted with the high interest level of this course.

 LEARNING OUTCOMES: Upon completion of this course, participants will have: